 With a corporation, stock ownership is easily transferable, making it attractive for investors.

-When running a corporation, you’ll have to consider plenty of factors and options so the business runs smoothly.
-A few of these considerations apply when creating the business while others apply after:
+When running a corporation, a business owner will have to consider plenty of factors and options so the business runs smoothly.
+A few of these considerations apply when creating the business, while others apply after:

 These are just a few, and this isn’t a closed list.
-You may run into other considerations, so do some research and make the appropriate decisions.
+Different business owners may run into other considerations, so it can be wise for entrepreneurs to do their research to help guide their decisions.

-Earlier, we mentioned that corporations can be labeled a C corp or S corp.
-Here is what they are.
+Earlier, this guide mentioned that corporations can be labeled as a C corp or an S corp.
+Here is what those distinctions mean.

 From a tax standpoint, a corporation is classified as a C corp by default.
 C corps provide full separation between the business and its owners.
 So long as the business follows all corporate formalities, the shareholders, officers, and directors won’t be held liable for company debts.